 “We are well aware that securities can be used to launder money and we have brought enforcement actions … but recent cases, such as the Deutsche Bank mirror-trades case, have brought to light more complex uses of securities to move funds,” Susan Axelrod, executive vice president of regulatory operations with the U.S. Financial Industry Regulatory Authority, said.

 The Justice Department’s investigation of the mirror-trades scheme is ongoing.

 Aside from the £163 million penalty assessed by the FCA against Deutsche Bank in January, AML-related penalties and prosecutions in the United Kingdom were scant in 2017.

 “What has perhaps been surprising is there have not been as many SFO [Serious Fraud Office] actions such as deferred prosecution agreements in the past 12 months as some may have predicted, and probably the same would be said of money laundering enforcement in terms of FCA actions,” said Michael Lyons, an attorney with Clifford Chance in London.

 In November, HSBC’s affiliate in Switzerland agreed to pay €300 million after French prosecutors charged the bank with money laundering and other violations linked to its offshore practices.
-The settlement represents the first of its kind in France.
+The settlement marks the first of its kind in France.
 More

-The vast majority of the European Union’s 28 member states failed to establish beneficial-ownership databases by June as required by the bloc’s Fourth Anti-Money Laundering Directive, or 4AMLD, which was finalized in 2015.
+The vast majority of the European Union’s current 28 member states failed to establish beneficial-ownership databases by June as required by the bloc’s Fourth Anti-Money Laundering Directive, or 4AMLD, which was finalized in 2015.
 More

 EU officials subsequently launched “infringement proceedings” against at least 15 countries, including Ireland, Greece, Croatia, Cyprus and the Netherlands, for failing to implement the directive by deadline.
 More